 Then I read that little Zion also has prosthetic legs.
 Apparently, he lost both his hands and feet at the age of 2 due to a sepsis infection.
 Then I read that he also had a kidney transplant from his mother at the age of 4 after two years of dialysis!
 This now makes this whole story an absolute miracle.
 After I saw the below videos on Zion, I had no choice but to immediately write a post about him, even though I never write two blog posts in one day.

 In Zion’s case, acquiring donor hands that were a match was challenging and took some time.
 The surgical team had to consider factors such as blood type, size, skin color and gender.
 Dr. Levin estimated that no more than 15 potential donors per year are available in the US for such requests.

 A three-year update from 2014 on the world’s first double hand transplant recipient is quite encouraging.
-An article on early stage prosthetics from the late 1800s was also published three days ago and is worth a read.
+An article on early stage prosthesis from the late 1800s was also published three days ago and is worth a read.
 Compare with prosthetics of today and we really do have a bionic revolution coming.

 Also check out the new update from August 26, 2015.